Macau gaming likely hurt by China virus alert: SJM CEO

 Macau’s Chief Executive said at a Thursday press briefing that the administration did not plan to impose any restrictions on incoming visitors, including those from Wuhan.
 But the Macau authorities are putting in place – at all the city’s border checkpoints – body-temperature screening for outgoing as well as incoming travellers.

-As of Thursday night, a total of seven cities in Hubei province had imposed transport bans, including Wuhan, Ezhou, Huanggang, Xiantao, Zhijiang, Chibi and Qianjiang, reported the mainland China financial news outlet Caixin.
+As of Thursday night, seven cities in Hubei province had imposed bans on outbound transport, namely Wuhan, Ezhou, Huanggang, Xiantao, Zhijiang, Chibi and Qianjiang, reported the mainland China financial news outlet Caixin.

 Investor perspective